Spoken-tutorial/Spoken-Analytics-System/README.md

 pip install -r requirements-dev.txt
 ```

-* Change analytics_system/config.py-exp to analytics_system/config.py and change the configuration of database.
+* Change analytics_system/example.config.py to analytics_system/config.py and change the configuration of databases.

 * Go to file in env/lib/python3.6/site-packages/djongo/models/fields.py and change the line no 91 to
 ```